onsip/sipjs.com/content/guides/make-call.md

 First we must create the files index.html, main.js, and style.css in the same folder.
 In the index.html file we need to include the SIP.js library, which can be downloaded [here](/download/), as well as the main.js file.

-In order to make a video call, we first need a way to display the video call on your screen.
+In order to make a video call, we need a way to display the video call on your screen.
 We can use a `<video>` element for this.
 The `<video>` adds a standard way for browsers to display video over the internet without additional plugins.
 This makes `<video>` perfect for WebRTC.
 The local video stream should always be muted to prevent feedback.

-In this example, within the `<body>` tags, we have a `remoteVideo` `<video>`, to display the video of the person you are calling, as well as a `localVideo` `<video>`, to display your video that you are sending to the person you are calling.
+In this example, within the `<body>` tags, we have a `remoteVideo` `<video>`, to display the video of the person you are calling.
+We also have a `localVideo` `<video>`, to display the video stream that you are sending to the person you are calling.

 Although we are loading the SIP.js library, we are not doing anything with it yet.